Student Guide 2025/2026

 If you want to do your internship outside of Spain, you will find all the information you need in the International mobility section.

-To find out about other ways to connect with the professional world, take a look at the Career and Employment space.
+To find out about other ways to connect with the professional world, take a look at the Career guidance space.

-If you would like an experience that will complement your training with highly valuable transferable skills, you can also participate in the Volunteering programme.
+If you would like an experience that will complement your training with highly valuable transferable skills, you can also participate in UOC volunteering programmes.

 UOC students around the world